 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Goshen has relatively fewer families with younger children, and/or college students.
 Combined, this makes Goshen a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, Goshen does not have a public transit system used by locals to get to and from work.
+Goshen is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Goshen in 2022 was $31,359, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $125,436 for a family of four.
+The per capita income in Goshen in 2022 was $35,578, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
+This equates to an annual income of $142,312 for a family of four.

+Goshen is a somewhat ethnically-diverse town.
 The people who call Goshen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Goshen residents report their race to be White.
-Important ancestries of people in Goshen include German, Irish, Scots-Irish, French, and English.
+Important ancestries of people in Goshen include German, Irish, Scots-Irish, Scottish, and English.

 The most common language spoken in Goshen is English.
 Other important languages spoken here include Polish and French.